Free Census Records Online from the 1891 Census for London

 I’ve now started transcribing the names and full details of the people living in London in 1891.Â I’m listing them by street, and it will eventually be fully searchable.

 To get started, visit the 1891 London Census Transcription database search page or click on one of the links in the Menu above, or Other Pages below.

-Select the Explanation option in the menu for an explanation of the abbreviations used in the transcribed pages.
+Select the Abbreviations option in the menu for an explanation of the abbreviations used in the transcribed pages.